sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/ledger_access_policies.md

 3. A Transaction Endorser MUST:
 	1. Only submit Transactions from Transaction Authors who have explicitly agreed to the Transaction Author Agreement by physically or digitally signing a copy.
 	1. Maintain physical or digital evidence of conformance to this policy.

 ### 3. Permissioned Write Access
 1. The scope of the policies defined in this section is defined as follows:
 	1. The policies in this section MUST apply to the DIBE Consortium Main Network.
-	1. The policies governing write access to DIBE Consortium Test Networks MAY be defined separately by the DIBE Consortium Technical Governance Board or other Controlled Documents.
+	1. The policies governing write access to DIBE Consortium Test and Dev Networks MAY be defined separately by the DIBE Consortium Technical Governance Board or other Controlled Documents.
 2. DIBE Consortium Trustees are permitted to write Transactions to the DIBE Consortium Ledger under the following rules:
 	1. This policy MUST apply only to Trustees acting in their role as Trustees of the DIBE Consortium Foundation.
 	1. A Trustee MUST only make the following Transactions if the Transaction has been approved by a motion of the DIBE Consortium Board of Trustees.